Invasion of Ambon: Invasion of Ambon

 At the time of the RMS proclamation, there were 7,345 former KNIL troops stationed in Ambon, including 2,500 Ambonese.
 These soldiers became the backbone of APRMS.
 After a naval blockade by the Indonesian navy, an invasion of Ambon took place on 28 September 1950.
-The APRMS fled from the town of Ambon before the invading Indonesian troops had taken up positions in old Dutch fortifications in the hills over looking the town.
-From here they waged guerilla warfare.
+The APRMS fled from the town of Ambon before the invading Indonesian troops had taken up positions in old Dutch fortifications in the hills overlooking the town.
+From here they waged guerrilla warfare.
 The TNI occupied the northern half of the island, but had been halted by fierce Ambonese resistance at the one kilometre wide isthmus, which links it with the southern half.
 On 5 November the city of Ambon came into the hands of the Indonesian army.
-The RMS government fled to Ceram in December to continue the war in the form of a guerilla warfare.
+The RMS government fled to Ceram in December to continue the war in the form of a guerrilla warfare.
 "The town of Ambon had been wiped out except for four buildings," an eyewitness told an Australian newspaper.
 "The Indonesians had constantly shelled the town and planes had strafed it, but much of the destruction had been caused by arson."
 The fighting was ferocious, since TNI's opposition were well-trained former KNIL soldiers including the Green Caps.
 The Indonesian army suffered severe losses.
 Although the RMS soldiers were KNIL members which were well-trained and renowned for their fighting skills, the resistance of the APRMS soldiers was eventually put down in November 1950.
 However, Lt.
 Col. Slamet Rijadi who was the commander of the Indonesian army in the Maluku sector and an important participant during the offensive was killed during the final day of the campaign.